-Our newest upgrade to Modin Rigid, is our high-density, cross-linked, closed-cell foam underlayment.
+Our newest upgrade to the Modin Collection, is our high-density, cross-linked, closed-cell foam underlayment.
 It is made out of time tested polyethylene, the same material used to make milk bottles, medicine containers, and BPA-free baby bottles.

-Third-party lab testing on our new underlayment shows VOC detection results of ‘ND’, or “Non Detected”.
-In fact, cross-linked foam actually has lower levels of formaldehyde emissions than cork (cork, like all wood products, has some natural amount of formaldehyde in it, and requires the use of a urethane to hold the cork granules together).
+Third-party lab testing on our new underlayment shows VOC detection results of ‘ND’, or “Non-Detected”.
+In fact, cross-linked foam actually has lower levels of formaldehyde emissions than cork (cork, like all wood products, has some natural amount of formaldehyde in it, and requires the use of urethane to hold the cork granules together).

 Like all of our products, our new underlayment passes the strict CARB II air quality standards (the strictest in the USA, and some of the strictest in the world), and is third-party tested by SCS Global to be FloorScore Certified for indoor air quality.

 Using a special non-chemical process, the cells of the foam are cross-linked, creating a tight, smooth closed-cell surface that is waterproof and highly insulating.

 - Our underlayment is made out of cutting-edge IXPE (Irradiated Cross-Linked PolyEthelene), the newest advance in foam technology

 - IXPE is a closed-cell foam that is 100% waterproof, and impervious to mildew, mold, rot, and bacteria